go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 * without activating SSH, by using Portainer (you have to install first, check out [this tutorial](https://www.portainer.io/blog/how-to-install-portainer-on-a-synology-nas) for exmple):
   1. Go to **Dashboard / Stacks** click the button **"Add Stack"**
   2. Give it the name Vikunja and paste the adapted docker compose file
-  3. Deploy the Stack with the "Delpoy Stack" button:
+  3. Deploy the Stack with the "Deploy Stack" button:

 ![Portainer Stack deploy](/docs/synology-proxy-2.png)